≡ Menu

 References and Credits

-1. All vehicle sales and market share data are obtained and referenced from Ford’s quarterly and annual reports, earnings releases, SEC filings, presentations, etc., which are available in Ford’s Financials and Filings.
+1. All vehicle sales and market share data are obtained and referenced from Ford’s quarterly and annual reports, earnings releases, SEC filings, presentations, press releases, etc., which are available in Ford’s Financials and Filings.

 2. Featured images in this article are used under a Creative Commons license and sourced from the following websites: More Cars and Mike Mozart.